-The United States continues to be concerned by China's Administrative Measures for Controlling Pollution Caused by Electronic Information Products, issued by MII and several other Chinese agencies effective on March 1, 2007.
-This regulation is modeled after an existing European Union regulation and is known as "China RoHS."
-While both regulations seek to ban lead and other hazardous substances from a wide range of electronic products, there are significant differences between the two regulatory approaches.
-Throughout the process of MII's developing the China RoHS regulation, there was no formal process for interested parties to provide comments or consult with MII, and as a result foreign stakeholders had only limited opportunity to comment on proposals or to clarify MII's implementation intentions.
-China eventually notify the regulation to the Committee, but the regulation did not provide basic information such as the specific products for which mandatory testing will be required or any details on the applicable testing and certification protocols, generating concern among U.S. and other foreign companies that they will have insufficient time to adapt their products to China's requirements and that in-country testing requirements will burdensome and costly.
+The United States continues to be concerned by China's Administrative Measures for Controlling Pollution Caused by Electronic Information Products, issued by MIIT and several other Chinese agencies effective March 2007.
+This measure is modeled after existing EU regulations that restrict hazardous substances in electronic products and is known as "China RoHS."
+While both the EU regulations and China's regulations seek to ban lead and other hazardous substances from a wide range of electronic products, there are significant differences between the two regulatory approaches.

+Throughout the process of developing the China RoHS regulations, there was no formal process for interested parties to provide comments or consult with MIIT, and as a result foreign stakeholders had only limited opportunity to comment on proposals or to clarify MIIT's implementation intentions.
+China did eventually notify the regulations to the TBT Committee, but the regulations did not provide basic information such as the specific products for which mandatory testing will be required or any details on the applicable testing and certification protocols, generating concern among U.S. and other foreign companies that they would have insufficient time to adapt their products to China's requirements and that in-country testing requirements would be burdensome and costly.

-In October 2009, China finally circulated for public comment its first draft catalogue, covering electronic information products that will be subject to hazardous substance restrictions and mandatory testing and conformity assessment under the China RoHS regulation.
-The draft catalogue includes mobile phones, other phone handsets and computer printers and is supposed to come into force ten months after its adoption.
-However, information on the applicable testing, certification and conformity assessment regime were still not included in the draft catalogue.
-The United States is working with affected U.S. companies in analyzing the draft catalogue and will carefully monitor developments in this area in 2010.
+In October 2009, China issued for public comment its first draft catalogue, covering electronic information products that will be subject to hazardous substance restrictions and mandatory testing and conformity assessment under the China RoHS regulations.
+The draft catalogue includes mobile phones, other phone handsets and computer printers and was supposed to come into force ten months after its adoption.
+However, information on the applicable testing, certification and conformity assessment regime was still not included in the draft catalogue.